Unleash/unleash-edge/README.md

 If you'd rather use a simple key like `secret-123`, any query against `/api/client/features` will receive the dump passed in on the command line.

 Any query against `/api/frontend` or `/api/proxy` with a valid key will receive only enabled toggles.

-To launch in this mode, run
+To launch in this mode, run:

 ```bash
 $ ./target/debug/unleash-edge offline --help